1970Mr/news-portal/README.md

 The Role module manages user roles and permissions.

 - **Features:**
-    - Create and assign roles
+    - Create and manage roles
     - Define permissions for each role
+    - All site sections and operations are permission-based
+    - Assign permissions to roles for comprehensive access control

 ### Seen